ymgyt/syndicationd/README.md

 cargo install --git https://github.com/ymgyt/syndicationd/ synd-term
 ```

-Use the source install to try the current `main` branch behavior before the next local-mode release.
+Use the source install to try the current `main` branch behavior before the next release.

 > [!NOTE]
 > `synd` requires [Nerd Fonts](https://www.nerdfonts.com/) to be installed on your system for rendering icons.